 The temple is located to the west of Chinatown.
 It could easily be visited along the way to Wat Traimit followed up by a street food feast at Chinatown afterwards.

-Wat Chakrawat is open daily from 8am to 5pm.
+Wat Chakrawat opening hours: 8am to 5pm daily.
 Entry is free.

 10. Wat Suwannaram